NolanoOrg/nolano-org.github.io/index.md

 intro_image_hide_on_mobile: true
 show_call_box: true
 ---
-# Compression and Inference engine for Foundation models
+# COMPRESSION AND INFERENCE ENGINE FOR FOUNDATION MODELS
-compression and inference engine for Foundation models
+compression and inference engine for Foundation models before deployment on clouds, phones and laptops Contact us at  [hello@nolano.ai](mailto:hello@nolano.ai) for more information.